jrladd/CIS115/_pages/policies.md

 - Review your notes from previous classes
 - Read the assigned readings for that day
 - Refer to this site for updates to the [schedule](/CIS100/schedule)
-- Leave yourself enough time to read and respond to discussion board posts
+- Leave yourself enough time to read and respond to annotations
 - DO NOT wait until the last minute to begin your essays
 - Revise and proofread your writing before turning it in
 - EMAIL your instructor with any questions.
 Ask lots of questions!